Deciding to convert

 The truth is I could not find this saying explained anywhere.
 But the idea behind this phrase is: sometimes its not clear what makes things significant: difficulties on the way, or the importance of the goal itself.

 What is clear, is that to convert and join the Jewish people, is the most significant decision you can make in life.
 Unlike most “important” decisions in our lives (what to study, should I buy this apartment or should I change my job), this decision has a direct impact on the past and future of the coming generations, and it is also a truely important decision in itself.

 One needs to know how to make a decision, rather than just dropping the issue, even if it takes a long time.
 Otherwise we will leave our children with the problem of uncertainty of their Jewishness.

-The “Ami” Team and myself will be happy to help you at any time.
+The “Ami” Team will be happy to help you at any time.